 Patriot Mentors are undergraduate students who have exhibited leadership skills and successful academic habits at FMU.
 They provide mentorship to new students in University Life 100: First-Year Seminar courses at FMU.

-CASA and the University Life 100 program are now hiring new Patriot Mentors for Fall 2018.
-Any senior, junior, or sophomore student (with at least 24 earned credit hours by Fall 2017) may apply to serve as a Patriot Mentor.
+Any senior, junior, or sophomore student (with at least 24 earned credit hours the semester before their mentorship semester) may apply to serve as a Patriot Mentor.
 Students interested in serving as peer mentors are expected to commit to the program for the entire fall semester.

 - a minimum cumulative grade point average of 3.0